yepakh/nodus-backend/README.md

 # Nodus Backend Repository

 This repository contains the backend codebase for a web application designed to store bills from work trips.
+The project was developed as part of qualification confirmation for my diploma.
+Now i want to work on upgrading and implementing things that were not done due to lack of time.
 It includes various projects and microservices that handle different aspects of the application.

 ## Projects Overview